SignPath/website/docs/documentation/artifact-configuration/reference.md

 Although the NuGet Package format is based on OPC (see next section), it uses its own specific signing format.

+{:.panel.warning}
+> **No support for private PKI**
+>
+> Only self-signed certificates or certificates issued by a publicly trusted Certificate Authority are supported by NuGet.

 {:.panel.info}
-> **Certificate chain support for NuGet**
+> **Certificate chain support**
 >
-> Only self-signed certificates or certificates issued by a publicly trusted Certificate Authority are currently supported.
-If available, certificate chains are resolved at signing time and embedded in the signature.
+> If certificate chains can be resolved at signing time, they will be embedded in the signature.

 ### `<office-macro-sign>`: Microsoft Office VBA macros {#office-macro-sign}